smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 This page is designed to catalog best practices in developing secure SMART on FHIR EHR implementations.
 As such, these considerations don't directly affect interoperability; rather, they describe pracical implications of security decisions.
-This page is a work in progress; we ancicipate describing details such as the entropy required in genearting access tokens.
+This page is a work in progress; we anticipate describing details such as the entropy required in generating access tokens.

 ## Please contribute suggestions!